1995parham-learning/1995parham-learning.github.io/content/Tools/LlamaIndex.md

 -   Data is fetched only when you ask for them, so it's **always up-to-date**.
 -   LlamaIndex can show you the retrieved documents, so it's **more trustworthy**.

 LlamaIndex imposes no restriction on how you use LLMs.
-You can still use LLMs as auto-complete, chatbots, semi-autonomous agents, and more (see Use Cases on the left).
-It only makes LLMs more relevant to you.
+You can still use LLMs as auto-complete, chatbots, semi-autonomous agents, and more (see Use Cases on the left). _It only makes LLMs more relevant to you_.

 ## 🦙 How can LlamaIndex help?